Impact-Site-Verification: 20d348a4-134d-4fc5-af22-53bbab90616d

 Quick Answer

-To estimate total home backup load:
+To accurately estimate your total home backup load, follow these steps:

-1. List critical appliances and circuits.
+1. List your critical appliances and circuits.

-5. Add a 15% to 25% safety margin.
+5. Add a 15% to 25% safety margin to ensure system stability.

 For foundational concepts, see How Many Solar Panels to Run Appliances and How Long Will a 100Ah Battery Last.